probinso/introduction-git/pres.md

 - 10 people per repository team {red, blue, black}
 - Each panel represents one entry from poem
 - Split panel text lines with <= 80 characters
-- Pannels ordered alphabetically (by second word)
+- Panels ordered alphabetically (by second word)
 - Your team is done when all panels added
 - Do a `diff` against `origin/master` before a `merge`
 - Review the `log` at least once (`q` to quit)